ceejbot/scaling-registry-2014/scaling-registry.md

 # [fit] no special snowflakes
 # [fit] every instance can be replaced

-^ Do this.
-All hosts are configurable remotely & can be replaced easily.
+^ All hosts are configurable remotely & can be replaced easily.
 Discipline.
 AWS reboot apocalypse was boring for us.

 ---